datajoedata/antibiotic-sales-vs-health-outcomes-in-brazil/README.md

 Intro:

 One of the biggest challenges of the century is ensuring preparedness among medical institutions and their supply chains.
-Understanding past pandemics, anticipating recurring trends and medical patterns is crucial in addressing effective and or preventive medical care.
+Understanding past pandemics, anticipating recurring trends, and medical patterns are crucial for addressing effective and preventive medical care.

 1- Context: